pwnsky/lgx/README.md

-# lgx web server
+# LGX WEB SERVER

 ## Introduction

-The lgx server is a high-performance web server, written by c++ language.
+The lgx server is a high-performance static web server, written by c++ language.
+If you wanna to handle post or get method of http, you can use c++ language to develop your own server, just develop the src/work/work.hh/cc.

-## Compile lgx server
+## How to use lgx server

 You should make sure you have install compile environment as follows:
 ### Debian, Ubuntu ....